-Mario’s humble birth home, in the Campania region, had few amenities.
+My husband’s humble birth home, in the Campania region, had few amenities.
 But sitting there in its backward village, it made an enchanting holiday spot for our children!
 Freely they could roam the entire countryside.
 Splash in the fountains and gather specimens of nature.
 Or visit their Nonno at the coffee bar where he played cards.
-Anticipating the ice cream cones he was sure to buy.
+Anticipating the ice cream cones he was sure to buy his only grandchildren in Italy.
 And once in a while, catch a ride on a farmer’s donkey!

 Such was a visit to Grandfather’s house!
 A different time.
 Simple days, with slow ways.